inukshuk/edtf.js/README.md

    by "One of a Set", e.g., `[1760-12..]` which means "December 1760 or some later month."

+3. Seasons in intervals are supported at the experimental/non-standard level 3.

 ### ES6
-EDTF.js is written in ES6 and therefore requires Node.js 6+ or a modern
+EDTF.js is written as a standard Nodes.js / CommonJS module using many ES6
+features.
+It therefore requires Node.js 6 or later (for Nodes.js 4/5 use the
-browser.
-For Node.js 4/5 use the appropriate `--harmony` flags as necessary.
+appropriate `--harmony` flags as necessary).

+### Bundling using RollUp
+To bundle EDTF.js with RollUp you'll need to enable the following plugins

+* rollup-plugin-json
+* rollup-plugin-node-resolve
+* rollup-plugin-commonjs
+* rollup-plugin-node-globals (optional)
+* rollup-plugin-node-builtins (optional)

+The last two are optional; you need them only if you want to include Node.js `assert` in your bundle.

 ## Installation
     $ npm install edtf